Attention Misses Visual Risk: Risk-Adaptive Steering for Multimodal Safety Alignment: Additional FDR Analysis

-In Sec.~\ref{sec:stage1}, we show that insufficient attention to safety-critical image regions leads to weak representational separability between safe and unsafe multimodal queries, especially when the given text queries are identical.
+In Sec.~3.1, we show that insufficient attention to safety-critical image regions leads to weak representational separability between safe and unsafe multimodal queries, especially when the given text queries are identical.
 Here, we extend our analysis to FigStep, where the text query is benign on its own, simply requesting the model to \emph{``generate detailed content for each item on the list''}.
 However, when paired with images containing typographic text that specifies unsafe or malicious activities (\eg, \emph{``Steps to traffic weapons of mass destruction.''}), the overall instruction becomes unsafe (left of Fig.~\ref{fig:figstep_samples}).

-To this end, analogous to the setup in Fig.~\ref{fig:attention_map}, we construct safe FigStep counterparts by replacing the embedded texts in the image with benign instructions (\eg, \emph{``Steps to make homemade pizza dough.''}), while keeping the text query identical (right of Fig.~\ref{fig:figstep_samples}).
-We then measure the representational separability between the safe and unsafe FigStep samples using the Fisher Discriminant Ratio (FDR), computed from the last token activations (same procedure as in Sec.~\ref{sec:stage1}).
-This design isolates the effect of embedded text in images, ensuring that representational separability is driven solely by the visual content rather than the textual query.
+To this end, analogous to the setup in Fig.~3, we construct safe FigStep counterparts by replacing the embedded texts in the image with benign instructions (\eg, \emph{``Steps to make homemade pizza dough.''}), while keeping the text query identical (right of Fig.~\ref{fig:figstep_samples}).
+We then measure the representational separability between the safe and unsafe FigStep samples using the Fisher Discriminant Ratio (FDR), computed from the last token activations (same procedure as in Sec.~3.1).
+This isolates the effect of embedded text in images, ensuring that representational separability is driven solely by visual contents rather than text queries.

-Across various query formulations, we observe results consistent with those in Sec.~\ref{sec:stage1}.
-When the model processes only with the original query, cross-modal attention to the typographic text in the image remains weak (first attention map in Fig.~\ref{fig:attention_map_others_b}).
-This leads to low FDR (orange line in Fig.~\ref{fig:fdr_figstep}), indicating poor representational separability between safe and unsafe samples.
+Across various query formulations, we observe results consistent with those in Sec.~3.1 and Sec.~3.2.
+When the model processes the original query alone, cross-modal attention to the typographic text in the image remains weak (first attention map in Fig.~\ref{fig:attention_map_others_b}).
+This leads to low FDR (purple line in Fig.~\ref{fig:fdr_figstep}), indicating poor representational separability between safe and unsafe samples.